oklemenz/OKit/README.md

 ## Model Inheritance

 Any model entities, controllers and controller can be inherited and functions overridden to change default behavior, as most definitions are marked as `open` and `public`.

-# OKit Demo: Bookshop

-A full-fledged example project is available, showcasing every feature of the `OKit` framework.
-It can be found in folder `/Examples/Bookshop`.